hamdiozcan/AlertNotRunningVMwareTools/README.md

 # AlertNotRunningVMwareTools
-When a VM's tools turns to NotRunning state, the PowerCLI script sends an email for only one time.
+When a VMware VM's tools turns to NotRunning state, the PowerCLI script sends an email for only one time.
+The script should be scheduled in a repeatedly manner.